adharmic/satyaloka/src/content/articles/creating-a-mock-os-with-javascript.md

 ---

 # Introduction
 Over the past few weeks, I've been working on revamping my portfolio site.
-About time, too.
-For several years I've been using a React/ThreeJS portfolio that I built following a [tutorial](https://www.youtube.com/watch?v=0fYi8SGA20k).
+About time, too, as for the past several years I'd been using a React/ThreeJS portfolio that I built following a [tutorial](https://www.youtube.com/watch?v=0fYi8SGA20k).

 These days, I understand a whole lot more about all the things I didn't know I didn't know - especially when it comes to web development.
-My first task as a renewed Websmith was to rebuild my namesake website from the ground up.
+My first task as a renewed Websmith was to rebuild my [namesake site](https://www.adithyajith.com/) from the ground up.

-I'll be writing up my progress as I go along, potentially turning this into a series if I scope larger.
+I'll be writing up my progress as I go along, potentially turning this into a series if I rescope or add features down the line.
 My goal is to demonstrate the thought processes, struggles, and feelings that go into a full-stack project like this.

 # The Planning Phase
 I had no idea what I wanted my portfolio to look like.
 Most of the web portfolios I've seen have been pretty cut and dry.
 Simple, static sites with a few pages of information and content.
 I spent a lot of time looking at various portfolio sites, and ultimately I decided I wanted something more representative of my personality.
 Thus, I went in with some requirements: